pranav-ganesh/tp/docs/UserGuide.md

 **:information_source: Note:** Straightforward commands such as 'list' may not have the sections "Things to note", "examples" and "Common issues"
 </div>

+Words and phrases mentioned `like this` refer to code that is to be input by the user.
-To get the most out of this user guide, it is recommended that you familiarise yourself with the [notations](#3.-command-notations) we use. <br>
+It is highly recommended that you familiarise yourself with the [Command Notation details](#3-command-notations) we use . <br>
-If you have not yet downloaded the application, head over to [Quick Start](#2.-Quick-start) to get started. <br>
+If you have not yet downloaded the application, head over to [Quick Start](#2-quick-start) to get started. <br>
-Feel free to check out the [Features](#4.-Overview-of-Features) to check out detailed descriptions of the features offered in our application! <br>
+Feel free to check out the [Features](#4-overview-of-features) to check out detailed descriptions of the features offered in our application! <br>
-If you are already an experienced user, feel free to head over to the [Command Summary](#6-Command-summary) to get a quick refresher of the commands. <br>
+If you are already an experienced user, feel free to head over to the [Command Summary](#6-command-summary) to get a quick refresher on the commands. <br>
-If you have any questions about CMM, please refer to the [FAQ](#5.-FAQ) Hope you have a great time with CMM.
+If you have any questions about CMM, please refer to the [FAQ](#5-faq) Hope you have a great time with CMM.

 --------------------------------------------------------------------------------------------------------------------

 ## 1. Table of Contents
 * Table of Contents
    {:toc}